Joseph Timothy Haydn: Career

 The Book of Dignities was a modernized form of Robert Beatson's Political Index, but omits the lists of holders of many important offices.
-He also edited Samuel Lewis' Topographical Dictionaries.
+He also edited Samuel Lewis's Topographical Dictionaries.
 His name is used in the "Haydn Series" of dictionaries, which are on the same lines as those he compiled.
 He does not, however, appear to have taken any part in their actual compilation.
 They are the Universal Index of Biography, edited by J. B. Payne, 1870; Bible Dictionary, edited by C. Boutell, 1871 (2nd edition, 1878); Dictionary of Popular Medicine and Hygiene, edited by Dr. E. Lankester, 1874 (2nd edition, 1878).

-For a short time before his death, aged 69 years, on 18 January 1856, Haydn had been in receipt of a small pension of £25 granted by the government.
+For a short time before his death, aged 69 years, on 18 January 1856, Haydn had received a small pension of £25 granted by the government.
 It was continued to his widow.

 He was buried in a common grave (no.7040) on the western side of Highgate Cemetery.
-His is the first name listed on the nearby Haydn family grave where his wife Mary, sons Henry and Thomas Matthew (who purchased the grave), daughter Kate Maria and her husband Sir Frank Green, 1st Baronet are buried.
+His is the first name listed on the nearby Haydn family grave, where his wife Mary, sons Henry and Thomas Matthew (who purchased the grave), daughter Kate Maria, and her husband Sir Frank Green, 1st Baronet are buried.